Last night, Red Baron was invited to a vernissage at

 |

 What a collection and what an exhibition.
-Unfortunately, the presentation seems limited to Freiburg's Museum für Neue Kunst.
+Unfortunately, the presentation seems limited to the Museum für Neue Kunst in Freiburg.

-The Guide Michelin attributes three stars to restaurants where dining is worth a trip.
+The Michelin Guide awards three stars to restaurants where dining is worth a trip.
 Attention all art lovers from all over Germany!
 Red Baron gives Heads - masked, transformed three stars.
-Come to Freiburg, visit the exhibition, and as a bonus, you may enjoy Baden cuisine and wine.
+Come to Freiburg, visit the exhibition, and, as a bonus, enjoy Baden cuisine and wine.

 No comments: